 The next few videos on this account focused on commentary for first-person shooters such as Call of Duty.
-These were in English.
-While you couldn't see the commentator's face, his style was candid.
-It was as if he was speaking to a friend standing right next to his computer—only a bit goofier, as he frequently said word salad, or whatever seemed to pop into his mind.
+These were actually in English.
+While you couldn’t see the commentator’s face, his style was candid.
+It was as if he was speaking to a friend standing right next to his computer—only a bit goofier, as he loved to say whatever random thing popped into his mind .

 During one of these early 2010 videos, the man behind Pewdiepie can be heard thanking his fans for helping him reach 100 subscribers: